cncf/tag-security/supply-chain-security/compromises/2021/php.md

 ## Type of Compromise

-Source Code: Still unknown how the threat actors were able to gain access to the Git server, compromising the source code that powers 79.2% of all websites [2].
+Source Code and Dev Tooling: Still unknown how the threat actors were able to gain access to the Git server, compromising the source code that powers 79.2% of all websites [2].

 ## References